Genii Magazine Article (5mb PDF)

 For one of David Copperfield's television specials, Jim proposed an innovative concept, the scenario and secret by which the Statue of Liberty could "disappear."
 David used the Statue illusion to close his special and created headlines with the mystery.

 Jim has also served as a consultant for Siegfried and Roy, David Copperfield and Lance Burton.
-He developed magic for Orson Welles, Harry Blackstone, and the Pendragons and many, many others.
-He is a writer and designer of Mark Kalin's "Carnival of Wonders," the critically acclaimed review show.
+He has also developed magic for Orson Welles, Harry Blackstone, the Pendragons, Justin Willman, Mark Kalin, Dan Sperry, and Alex Ramon.

 Jim currently holds four U.S. patents in the field of illusion apparatus, including a new version of the famous "Pepper's Ghost" mystery, which makes it applicable in a variety of situations, and has also served as an expert witness in this field.